 - "Terminated" would mean the individual must reapply.
 This is NOT what happens

-- Medicaid: Benefits are NOT affected regardless of ABLE account balance
+- Medicaid: Benefits are NOT affected by ABLE account balance during the beneficiary's lifetime (the Medicaid payback provision below applies only at death)

 - ABLE accounts were specifically designed to let eligible individuals save without losing essential government benefits